Avislux/learn-some-things/README.md

 # Work-in-progress NodeJS application for learning

-Currently hosted at <http://learn-some-stuff.herokuapp.com> (I plan on changing the name)
+Originally hosted at <http://learn-some-stuff.herokuapp.com> (I plan on changing the name) Will migrate to Render or Supabase

 I started this project as a way to learn NodeJS, Bootstrap 4 and Japanese.
 The styling is still very minimal.